On Eigenvalue Generic Properties of the Laplace-Neumann Operator: Abstract

 \section{Abstract}

-In this work we establish the existence of analytic curves of eigenvalues for the Laplace-Neumann operator through an analytic variation of the metric of a compact Riemannian manifold $M$ with boundary.
-Further, we also obtain an expression for the derivative of the curve of eigenvalues, which is used as a device to prove that the eigenvalues of Laplace-Neumann operator are generically simple in the space $\mathcal{M}^k$ of $C^k$-metrics on $M$.
+We establish the existence of analytic curves of eigenvalues for the Laplace-Neumann operator through an analytic variation of the metric of a compact Riemannian manifold $M$ with boundary by means of a new approach rather than Kato's method for unbounded operators.
+We obtain an expression for the derivative of the curve of eigenvalues, which is used as a device to prove that the eigenvalues of the Laplace-Neumann operator are generically simple in the space $\mathcal{M}^k$ of all $C^k$ Riemannian metrics on $M$.
+This implies the existence of a residual set of metrics in $\mathcal{M}^k$, which make the spectrum of the Laplace-Neumann operator simple.
+We also give a precise information about the complementary of this residual set, as well as about the structure of the set of the deformation of a Riemannian metric which preserves double eigenvalues.